black-sliver/lua-apclientpp/README.md

 of a failed connect / connect timeout.
 Receiving a disconnect or error after being connected would be a lost connection.

-# Known Problems

-* Calling certain methods while not connected can lead to unhandled C++ exceptions (crash).
-* Inconsistencies between errors and return false when supplying bad argument.

-See test/ for reproducers.

 ## To-Do

 * Full build matrix